Indoor Air Quality & COVID

 Most of us have seen the sources of outdoor pollution from vehicle exhaust, wild fires, pollen, industrial emissions, dust, etc. The adverse effects of such pollution on our environment and our health were brought to the forefront in the 1950’s and 60’s, resulting in widespread public concern.

-In response, in 1970 the EPA was formed to protect human and environmental health.
+In response to this concern, the EPA was formed in 1970 to protect human and environmental health.
 Legislation introduced by the EPA over many years has worked to clean the environment and restrict the release of pollutants in our waters and the air.

 Prior to the COVID pandemic, indoor air quality was hardly a thought for many.
 Indoor air pollution is less obvious; however, pollution indoors can be up to five times higher than outdoors.
 How serious is the problem?
 Air pollution is estimated to have caused more than 6.7 million deaths globally in 2019.